 There are many things we enjoy about our neighborhood Manhattan Beach - from the shops and restaurants, to the beach and aquarium on the pier.
 Our personal favorites are Uncle Bill's Pancake House or The Kettle for breakfast, Brew Co. for lunch, and Pancho's for some great Mexican food and atmosphere or The Strand House with sunset views over the pier and ocean for dinner.
 Get your sweet tooth fully satisfied at the Manhattan Beach Creamery.
 And check out what's in our local waters at the Roundhouse Aquarium at the end of the pier.

 Manhattan Beach is the sand volleyball capitol of the West Coast.
 Many of our gold medal Olympians have trained and competed here, and you'll see their bronze volleyball plaques embedded on the pier.
 And here's an insiders tip on some local events we always enjoy - during the Halloween season come enjoy the Pumpkin Race festivities, and for the holiday season don't miss the Pier Lighting Ceremony and open house.
 Another tip - metered street parking can sometimes be difficult to find, but there are two metered parking structures on 12th Street.
-And just to the South, we enjoy Fiesta Hermosa every Memorial Day and Labor Day weekend.

 The Griffith Observatory